FlowFuse/flow-renderer/README.md

 * Mobile pinch zoom is not yet implemented
 * The flow renderer does not support the full range of contributed Node-RED nodes however they will render as a generic node type complete with the node's label.
 * The flow renderer does not always render the flows and nodes exactly as they appear in the Node-RED editor.
 This is due in part to being a client-side render with no server-side component to provide full context and partly due to the current limitations of the renderer itself.
+* The flow compare functionality is still in very early development and may not work as expected if the flows are too dissimilar or are not well formed exports from Node-RED.

 ## Versioning